kevaldonga/kevaldonga/README.md

 - 👋 Hi, I’m @kevaldonga
-- 👀 I’m interested in exploring new stuffs in android app development
+- 👀 I’m interested in exploring new stuffs in node.js with react.js full stack
-- 🌱 I’m currently learning app development in android
+- 🌱 I’m currently learning node with react
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me by kevaldonga38@gmail.com email id
+- 📫 You can reach me by kevaldonga38@gmail.com

 <!---
 kevaldonga/kevaldonga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.